Table of contents

 7) Operation

 Another critical phase is operation, and operations personnel frequently perform periodic maintenance.
-Zero-day vulnerabilities are terrible, and operation teams should monitor them frequently.
+Zero-day vulnerabilities are terrible, and operations teams should monitor them frequently.
 DevSecOps integration can use IaC tools to protect the organization’s infrastructure while swiftly and effectively preventing human error from slipping in.

 8) Monitor